TampereTC/TestContainer-hackathon/README.md

 ## Kubernetes configuration:
-- It is doable to use convert docker-compose yml files to Kubernetes format by [Kompose tool:](http://kompose.io/) however configuring volume mounting seems to be a bit tricky and requires extra work to do.
+- It is doable to convert docker-compose yml files to Kubernetes format by [Kompose tool:](http://kompose.io/).
+However configuring volume mounting seems to be a bit tricky and requires extra work to do.
 Roughly 70% of containers were succesfully converted to Kubernetes PODs yaml format.